 Alternately, choosing the decaffeinated versions of these beverages is an option

-Also try to avoid drinking alcohol in the evening.
+Try to avoid drinking alcohol in the evening

-Making adjustments to different elements may help to find the best environment for optimal sleep.
+Making changes to your sleep environment may help you find the best environment for optimal sleep.
 These could include:

-Getting new, more comfortable pillows and updating your blanket depending on the season
+Getting comfortable pillows and updating your blanket or doona to suit the season

-Making sure your room is as dark as possible before bed
+Making sure the room is as dark as possible before bed

 Wearing ear plugs if the room is too noisy